ElektraInitiative/PermaplanT/doc/decisions/frontend_keyhandling.md

 A json file contains all keybindings that are used in the application and serves the following purpose

 - keybindings can easily be changed by editing the file
-- developers have overview of all keybindings
+- Developers have an overview of all keybindings.

 Example Structure: